Argent (character)

 Argent (Toni Monetti) is a superheroine appearing in American comic books published by DC Comics.
 She first appears in issue #1 of the second series of the Teen Titans comics and remains a regular member of the team until the events of Graduation Day, when Nightwing disbands the group.
+Along with fellow Titans members Risk, Joto, and Prysm, Risk is a hybrid of the alien species H'San Natall, which gives her pale skin and the ability to create silver energy constructs.

+Argent was adapted to television in the animated series Teen Titans, where she was voiced by Hynden Walch.
+This version of the character is part of the Teen Titans' expanded roster.
+Argent also appears in the series' spin-off comic Teen Titans Go!.

 Fictional character biography

 Toni Monetti is the daughter of a former U.S. Senator from New Jersey.
 Around the time she turns sixteen, Toni's skin turns silver and she is abducted by the H'San Natall.
 She and three other teenagers - Isaiah Crockett, Cody Driscoll, and Audrey Spears - learn that they are part H'San Natall and were intended as part of a sleeper agent program to help the species take over Earth.
 With the funding of Loren Jupiter, the teens found a new incarnation of the Teen Titans.

 During a battle with Loren Jupiter's son Jarrod, the supervillain known as Haze, Isaiah Crockett is badly burnt and apparently killed.
 Shortly afterward, Loren disbands the Teen Titans.
 While operating as an independent hero, Argent helps Robin deal with a group of drug dealers affiliated with her father.
 Argent and the Titans later learn that Isaiah survived and was healed by the H'San Natall.